zcash/zips/zip-XXXX.rst

 resolving governance hangups between the Zcash Foundation and the Electric Coin Company.

-These goals are accomplished via a 20% dev fee, enacted in NU4, as much as half of which is burned in the case of a robust ZEC price.
-This fee will fund a diverse group of development teams to ensure Zcash maintains best-in-class research and engineering talent while growing a robust ecosystem.
+These goals are accomplished via a 20% dev fee, enacted in NU4, This fee will fund a diverse group of development teams to ensure Zcash maintains best-in-class research and engineering talent while growing a robust ecosystem.

 Motivation
 ==========